Alcaro/russian-malware/arlib/sandbox/README.txt

       but relying on that makes the security boundaries harder to define, so explicit is better than implicit
 - prctl(PR_SET_NO_NEW_PRIVS)
     seccomp requires it (maybe CLONE_NEWUSER is sufficient authorization, but why not, it does no harm)
-- chroot, chdir
-    I believe all filesystem access is disabled (including execveat), but defense in depth
 - prctl(PR_SET_SECCOMP)
     disable a lot of syscalls, for example unshare, chroot and prctl
 - Create a new, clean environment block